Meet

 Meet Paul Dyer

-Paul Dyer is one of Australia’s leading specialists in period performance.
+Paul Dyer AO is one of Australia’s foremost specialists in historically informed performance.